cloudpedagogy/cloudpedagogy-ai-capability-briefs/README.md

 - **Creative** — cultural institutions and creative practice
 - **Individual practice** — consultants, freelancers, and professional services
 - **Information services** — library, information, and knowledge stewardship
-- **Cross-cutting** — contexts that apply across multiple sectors
+- **Cross-cutting** — decision contexts (e.g. assessment, crisis response, resource constraint) that apply across multiple sectors

 ---

 ## How to use this repository

-1. Browse the folders to find the role or context closest to your work
+- Browse the folders to find the role or context closest to your work
-2. Download the relevant PDF
+- Open the relevant brief
-3. Read it on its own, or alongside related briefs
+- Read it on its own, or alongside related briefs
-4. Use it to inform decisions, guide conversations, and support reflective practice
+- Use it to inform decisions, guide conversations, and support reflective practice

-There is no required order and no “correct” pathway.
+There is **no required order** and no “correct” pathway.

+If multiple briefs seem relevant, start with the one **closest to where you hold responsibility or make decisions**.

 ---